Athlete maintaining focus during training while performing gymnastic ring exercises

 Tracking turns focus into something athletes can improve intentionally.
 Keep it simple and repeatable.

-What not to do.
 Do not try to log everything.
-Excess tracking becomes another distraction and increases cognitive load.
+Excess tracking becomes another distraction and increases cognitive load, which defeats the purpose.

 Focus capacity is influenced by constraints that athletes often underestimate.
 Treat these as inputs that change what a session should demand.

-Hydration.
+Hydration and electrolytes.
 Dehydration can reduce sustained attention during longer sessions or warm environments.
 If you are sweating heavily, plan fluids and electrolytes as part of the session, not as an afterthought.
+For sessions extending past 45 to 60 minutes, an electrolyte drink like FitBoost can support hydration while also providing B vitamins and antioxidants that play a role in energy production.

 Sleep.
 Limited sleep increases mental fatigue and reduces the ability to concentrate.
 When sleep is compromised, keep cues simple and avoid sessions that require constant precision across many elements.